Wednesday, May 29, 2024

 Jack The Jester is back!

 It's been years since I featured Black Lamp on AtariCrypt.
 As you all may remember, I said this was one of my favourite Atari ST games.
 Sure, it's not perfect but it's great fun (albeit with a cheat for extra lives) and features aesthetics to die for.
-The sprites alone are absolutely superb!
+The sprites alone are absolutely superb but the graphics/audio is fantastic throughout.
 Anyhow, you can easily check out my ancient review by clicking here.
+Go on, click it!

-It's always a joy to own a piece of history and, a while back, I got myself a copy of Black Lamp.
-It's in near-perfect condition so I figured I should take a couple of photos and share my warez with y'all.
-Nothing much more to it than that really!
+It's a joy owning a piece of history and, a while back, I got myself a copy of Black Lamp.
+It's in near-perfect condition so I figured a couple of photos were need to share my warez.
+Simple as that really.

 Atarilegend has all the floppy disk downloads and I highly recommend Zuul #63.